meric/django-postgresviews/README.md

 of a transaction involving one of these operations.

 1. Extend the model with `postgresviews.MaterializedView` class.
-2. Define a class method with signature `view(cls)` which returns the SQL view.
+2. Define a class method with signature `view(cls)` which returns the SQL for the view.
-3. The column names selected by the SQL should match the corresponding django field.
+4. The column names selected by the SQL should match the corresponding django field.
-3. Create a `ViewMeta` class, with a `from_models` attribute, which lists the models the view selects from.
+5. Create a `ViewMeta` class, with a `from_models` attribute, which lists the models the view selects from.
 You can enter the `model._meta.db_table` instead of the model label.
 Add any PostgreSQL table names the view selects from, even if they do not map to an existing Django model.
-4. Set `ViewMeta.refresh_automatically` to `True` or `False`, depending on whether you want django-postgresviews to update the materialized view automatically.
+6. Set `ViewMeta.refresh_automatically` to `True` or `False`, depending on whether you want django-postgresviews to update the materialized view automatically.
 (Default: `True`) If `ViewMeta.refresh_automatically` is `True`, then all materialized views it selects from must have their `ViewMeta.refresh_automatically` set to `True` also. django-postgresviews will take care to refresh materialized views in the correct ordering.
-5. A PostgreSQL materialized view, when being refreshed, locks the table to prevent reads until the view is refreshed completely.
+7. A PostgreSQL materialized view, when being refreshed, locks the table to prevent reads until the view is refreshed completely.
 To avoid this, `REFRESH MATERIALIZED VIEW CONCURRENTLY` can be run instead.
 However, this requires the view to have a unique index.
 You can specify the unique index using [Meta.unique_together](https://docs.djangoproject.com/en/1.11/ref/models/options/#unique-together) as normal.
 The automatic refresh will then be done concurrently.
-6. At any time you can perform a manual refresh of a materialized view by calling `view_model.refresh(concurrently=True)`.
+8. At any time you can perform a manual refresh of a materialized view by calling `view_model.refresh(concurrently=True)`.
 Note that if you try to refresh a materialized view concurrently with a unique_together, PostgreSQL will raise an exception.
-7. Run `python manage.py createviews --force` to install the view everytime you change it.
+9. Run `python manage.py createviews --force` to install the view everytime you change it.
-8. At any time you can run `python manage.py createviews --validate` to list any models missing from `from_models`.
+10. At any time you can run `python manage.py createviews --validate` to list any models missing from `from_models`.

 The `MaterializedView` class uses `from_models` to determine what underlying